 finance while protecting their own rights and interests.

-4. Client Risk Profiling Questionnaire to be assessed as Growth or Aggressive
+4. Account holder’s investment risk profile in the Client Risk Profiling Questionnaire must be classified as "Growth" or "Aggressive".

-6. A valid email address is required to receive e-Statements for Virtual Assets trading account
+6. A valid email address must be provided to receive the electronic statements of the Virtual Assets trading account.

 To open a Virtual Assets trading account is required a valid securities account.